f5devcentral/f5-professional-services/examples/big-iq-api/Managed-SSL-Renewal/readme.md

 ## Overview

 This postman collection and evironment is used to create certificates and keys on the BIG-IQ to be deployed to managed BIG-IPs.
-It will allos for renewals, creating client SSL profiles, and attaching them to the virtual servers.
+It contains calls for renewals, creating client SSL profiles, and attaching them to the virtual servers.